tomrndom/osf-website/site/index.md

     <div class="home-s1-col">
       <div class="home-s1-col-content-left">
         <div class="home-s1-text">
-          <div class="fix-h3-white">Why opensource?</div>
+          <div class="fix-h3-white">Why open source?</div>
           <p class="fix-h5-white">
-           Because it works.
-OpenStack has proven the model, becoming one of the 3 most actively developed open source projects on the planet, with thousands of developers from over xx countries.
+           It works.
+OpenStack has proven the model, becoming one of the 3 most actively developed open source projects on the planet, with thousands of developers from over 180 countries.
-          And it powers everything from massively popular games like Overwatch to the largest power company in the world in China, to Workday, to ATT's 5G networks and beyond.</p>
+          And it powers everything from massively popular games like Overwatch™ to the largest power company in the world in China, to Workday, to ATT's 5G networks and beyond.</p>
           <p class="fix-h5-white">
             Now we're ready to share this radically open method for developing open source software with the world beyond OpenStack, helping people build and operate open infrastructure.</p>
           </div>